Divide-By-0/blog/content/posts/questions.md

   - I've had this discussion with various folks over the last few months, and one recent discussion distilled my thoughts quite well -- communicated here as the socratic dialogue I wish I had then.

-> > **Student**: Why doesn't the poet just say the thing outright, like an essay?
+    - **Student**: Why doesn't the poet just say the thing outright, like an essay?

-> > **Gojo**: Just as how papers are how one communicates science, essays how one communicates ideas, poetry is how one communicates emotions.
-Rather than trying to decsribe an emotion outright, it's often more powerful to draw assosciations and invoke the feeling via metaphor, that a reader can triangulate in embedding space.
+      **Gojo**: Just as how papers are how one communicates science, essays how one communicates ideas, poetry is how one communicates emotions.
+Rather than trying to describe an emotion outright, it's often more powerful to draw associations and invoke the feeling via metaphor, that a reader can triangulate in embedding space.
 This is often be more globally evocative of the feeling they are trying to communicate, by pinpointing it on more dimensions: by using the specific to invoke something more universal and general.

-> > **Student**: Why have things like rhymes and structure then?
+      **Student**: Why have things like rhymes and structure then?

-> > **Gojo:** You don't need it, strictly speaking -- and many poems don't use it.
+      **Gojo:** You don't need it, strictly speaking -- and many poems don't use it.
 But constraints can help with creativity i.e. needing rhyming words can evoke almost random threads of thinking that would have been hard to conjure without it, or make it more fun to consume.
 This quote from _The Artist’s Way_ sums it up well: "In limits, there is freedom.
 Creativity thrives within structure."

+      **Student**: What about interpretation?
+How can you possibly derive so much joy from the meaning of just a few words?

+      **Gojo:** The conciseness of the medium implies intentionality of every word -- you can't waste words, and most poems are deeply thought out.
+This means that the depth of analysis and inferences you can make about the meaning are more likely to actually have been intentional, and so you can extract a lot of meaning from a single sentence.

 ## Thoughts from videos